ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing

 \subsubsection{Large-Scale Experimental Deployment}

-To validate the deployability and scalability of the ALPINE framework in real edge environments, we conduct end-to-end system evaluations.

-We deploy the ALPINE on two representative terminal devices, Raspberry Pi 5 and Arduino Portenta H7, to collect temperature sensor readings at a 2-second sampling interval and stream them to an edge server in real time.
-We define system latency as the wall-clock time from the onset of sensor data acquisition to the completion of on-device privacy processing and the subsequent transmission to the server via MQTT.
-As Table \ref{tab:edge-perf} shows, despite online LightAE selection and dynamic noise injection, the additional processing delay it introduces is modest.
-Meanwhile, CPU utilization remains low overall and the increases in memory footprint and energy consumption are moderate.
-These results demonstrate that ALPINE imposes only slight timing and computational costs on resource-constrained terminals, supporting lightweight deployment.
+We deploy ALPINE on two representative terminal devices, Raspberry PI 5 and Arduino Portenta H7, to collect temperature readings every 2 seconds and stream them to an edge server in real time.
+We define system latency as the wall-clock time from the onset of sensor-data acquisition to the completion of on-device privacy processing and subsequent transmission to the server via MQTT.
+As Table \ref{tab:edge-perf} shows, despite online LightAE selection and dynamic noise injection, the additional processing delay introduced by ALPINE remains modest.
+Meanwhile, CPU utilization remains low overall, and the increases in memory footprint and energy consumption are moderate.

-To further examine system behavior under large-scale deployments, we used five Raspberry Pi devices to concurrently run varying numbers of processes, emulating the ingress of a massive population of terminal devices.
-The server executes lightweight classification step and returns an acknowledgment.
-Each terminal logs the round-trip time (RTT) for every message, while the server measures system throughput as the number of messages successfully processed per unit time.
-As shown in Fig.\ref{fig:lss}, even under high concurrency, latency does not deteriorate noticeably, indicating that ALPINE’s computation is well controlled.
-When the emulated terminal population scales to thousands of nodes, throughput gradually saturates, suggesting that additional optimization of the processing pipeline is necessary under more extreme concurrency.
-Overall, the ALPINE system demonstrates the feasibility of large-scale edge deployment and strong scalability potential.
+We also use five Raspberry PI devices to run varying numbers of concurrent processes, emulating the ingress of a large population of terminal devices.
+The server performs a lightweight classification and returns an acknowledgment, while terminals log the round-trip time (RTT) for each message and the server measures throughput.
+In Figure 12, latency remains stable even under high concurrency, indicating that the computational overhead of ALPINE is well controlled.
+With thousands of terminals, throughput saturates, suggesting the need for further optimization under extreme concurrency.
+Overall, the ALPINE system demonstrates the feasibility of large-scale edge deployment and promising scalability.